Let’s say your infrastructure is defined across multiple OpenTofu/Terraform modules:

 blocks.
 See the section on Configuration parsing order for more information.

-Terragrunt will return an error indicating the dependency hasn’t been applied yet if the terraform module managed by the terragrunt config referenced in a dependency
+Terragrunt will return an error indicating the dependency hasn’t been applied yet if the unit referenced in a dependency

 block has not been applied yet.
-This is because you cannot actually fetch outputs out of an unapplied OpenTofu/Terraform module, even if there are no resources being created in the module.
+This is because you cannot actually fetch outputs out of an unapplied unit, even if there are no resources being created in the unit.

 This is most problematic when running commands that do not modify state (e.g run-all plan